aureamunoz/hello-world-fwless/README.md

 # K8s manifests generation and deploy
 ## Manifests generation
-Generating these manifests using `Dekorate` is very easy, you just need to add the proper dependency to the `pom.xml`.
+Generating these manifests (YAML files) using `Dekorate` is very easy, you just need to add the proper dependency to the `pom.xml`.

 ```
  <dependency>